Pearls from artists* # 352

 Comments are welcome!

 Posted on May 15, 2019, in An Artist's Life, Art in general, Inspiration, Pearls from Artists, Quotes and tagged "Provocateur", "Reclaiming Art in the Age of Artifice: A Treatise Critique and Call to Action", acknowledged, amusement, antics, apparatus, appraised, commensurate, court, dismissing, entertaining, eternal, facets, framework, frivolity, future, ground, hidden, humanity, ignored, imprudent, irrelevance, jester, JF Martel, medieval, outside, outsider, paradoxically, pattern, player, political, politics, position, power, practical, present, realm, reveals, ridiculed, separateness, situation, speak truths, the joker, the Real, the state, the wise king, useful, virtue, wordplay.
 Bookmark the permalink.
-Leave a comment.
+Comments Off on Pearls from artists* # 352.